Wraith-Works/wraith-works-contracts/docs/tokens/ERC721/StakingPoolsERC721.md

     - `_owner`: The owner to calculate for.
     - `_timeUnit`: The time in seconds to calculate rewards over. i.e. 86400 seconds to calculate rewards per day.
     - Returns the calculated rewards rate.

-??? "unlockableTokenIds"
-    ```solidity
-    function unlockableTokenIds(address _owner) external view returns (uint256, uint256[] memory)
-    ```

-    - Get a list of unlockable (unstakable) token Ids for a user.
-    - `_owner`: The owner to pull list for.
-    - Returns the length of the array, and the array of token Ids.

-??? "isLockedInPool"
-    ```solidity
-    function isLockedInPool(address _owner, uint256 _poolIndex) external view returns (bool)
-    ```

-    - Check if user has tokens locked in a pool.
-    - `_owner`: The owners wallet address.
-    - `_poolIndex`: The pool to check in.
-    - Returns true if the owner has tokens locked in the pool, false if not.

 ## Example